 In order to reduce the profit and loss volatility arising from currency fluctuations, a portion of TOMRA's EUR denominated debts amounting to EUR 170 million is designated as hedge of the net investment in European subsidiaries.
-The fair value of the borrowing at 31 December 2015 was EUR 125 million (NOK 1,202.4 million), which represents 88 percent of the net investment.
+The fair value of the borrowing at 31 December 2016 was EUR 82 million (NOK 745.1 million), which represents less than the net investment.
 The hedge has been highly effective for the period (100%).
-The foreign exchange loss of NOK 94.6 million on translating the borrowing to functional currency at the end of the reporting period is recognized in retained earnings, in shareholders' equity, of which NOK 66.3 million is included in translation differences in the equity reconciliation.
+The foreign exchange gain of NOK 59.6 million on translating the borrowing to functional currency at the end of the reporting period is recognized in retained earnings, in shareholders' equity.